Ahmed-Zenbaa/2-Tier-App-with-load-balancing-via-Terraform/README.md

 5)Provision Application Load Balancer to balance load between the 2 (App) EC2 Instances.
 6)Provision Target Group for The Application Load Balancer and have the (App) EC2 Instances as his targets.
 7)Provision 2 EC2 Instances (DB) inside 2 private subnets.
+	*I used EC2 instances and not DB instances to have morer options to the DB you can use.
 8)Provision Application Load Balancer to balance load between the 2 (DB) EC2 Instances.
 	*I added an ALB and not a NLB because you can't specify security groups attached to it (probably a bug).
 9)Provision Target Group for The Application Load Balancer and have the (DB) EC2 Instances as his targets.